-CMMC Practice SC.L2-3.13.12 – Collaborative Device Control: Prohibit remote activation of collaborative computing devices and provide indication of devices in use to users present at the device.
+CMMC Requirement SC.L2-3.13.12 – Collaborative Device Control: Prohibit remote activation of collaborative computing devices and provide indication of devices in use to users present at the device.

 Collaborative computing devices include networked white boards, cameras, and microphones.
 Indication of use includes signals to users when collaborative computing devices are activated.
 Dedicated video conferencing systems, which rely on one of the participants calling or connecting to the other party to activate the video conference, are excluded.